Q-Learning with Fine-Grained Gap-Dependent Regret: Fine-Grained Gap-Dependent Regret Upper Bound for AMB

 \textbf{Improper Truncation of $Q$-Estimates in Algorithm Design.} AMB maintains upper and lower estimates on the optimal $Q$-value functions, denoted by $\overline{Q}$ and $\underline{Q}$, respectively.
 However, during multi-step bootstrapping updates of these estimates, it applies truncations at $H$ and $0$ (see lines 13-14 in \Cref{oamb}).
 This design breaks the recursive structure linking $Q$-estimates to historical $V$-estimates.
 In particular, it invalidates their Equation (A.5), which is essential for establishing the theoretical guarantee on the optimism and pessimism of $Q$-estimates $\overline{Q}$ and $\underline{Q}$, respectively.

 \textbf{Violation of Martingale Difference Conditions in Concentration Analysis.} AMB uses multi-step bootstrapping and constructs $Q$-estimates by decomposing the $Q$-function into two parts: rewards accumulated along states with determined optimal actions, and those collected from the first state with undetermined optimal actions.
-When proving optimism and pessimism of the $Q$-estimates (see their Lemma 4.2), \citet{xu2021fine} attempt to bound the deviation between the $Q$-estimates and $Q^*$ using Azuma--Hoeffding inequalities.
-However, when analyzing the two estimators arising from the $Q$-function decomposition (see their Equation (4.2) and Lemma 4.1), each term is centered around its \textbf{expectation} rather than its \textbf{conditional expectation}, violating the martingale difference condition required for Azuma–Hoeffding.
+When proving optimism and pessimism of the $Q$-estimates (see their Lemma 4.2), \citet{xu2021fine} attempt to bound the deviation between the $Q$-estimates and $Q^{\star}$ using Azuma--Hoeffding inequalities.
+However, when analyzing the two estimators arising from the $Q$-function decomposition (see their Equation (4.2) and Lemma 4.1), each term is improperly centered around an incorrect expectation because the randomness of the bootstrapping step is ignored, thereby violating the martingale-difference condition required for the Azuma–Hoeffding inequality.

 These issues compromise the claimed optimism and pessimism guarantees for the $Q$-estimates and invalidate the stated fine-grained gap-dependent regret upper bound in \cite{xu2021fine}.
 A detailed analysis is provided in \Cref{errordetail}.
+To address these issues, we propose two refinements: a UCB-based refinement, ULCB-Hoeffding, and a non-UCB-based refinement, Refined AMB.